Madeeha-Anjum/freightmap/README.md

 ## :star2: Project Purpose and Objectives

-The main goal of this project is to create a simple and easy to use time tracking application using Google Sheets to store all the data.
-This is aimed to managers who want to track their employees' time.
+The main goal of this project is to create a simple and easy to use map with routes for trucking, shipping and flying.
+This is aimed to managers who want to teach their employees' about the shipping routes used.

-This is the backend of the application.
-It is a REST API that is used to communicate with the Google Sheets API.
-You can find the frontend [here](https://github.com/Madeeha-Anjum/timeey-time-client).
-This project is built on NodeJS using the ExpressJS framework.
+This is the front end applicaiton.
+This project is built on ReactJS.

 ## :chart_with_upwards_trend: Future Plans